yduf/yduf.github.io/_posts/2024-09-07-sort-small-set.md

 ---
 > 1-), 2, 3, 4, 5 - [Understanding DeepMind's Sorting Algorithm](https://justine.lol/sorting/)

+PartialSort3() isn't actually a sorting function.
+It's a sorting kernel that's intended to be used as the building block of the sort3() function.

+It's also worth mentioning that Sort3() and Sort5() are kernels themselves.

 {% highlight cpp %}
 // sorts [a,b]
 static inline void Sort2(long *a, long *b) {